Tj8864/mandelbrot-visualiser/README.md

 ### Build instructions -
 build with the following command:

->    g++ -Isrc/include -Lsrc/lib -o main main.cpp -lmingw32 -lSDL2main -lSDL2 -pthread
+>    g++ -Isrc/include -Lsrc/lib -o main main.cpp -lmingw32 -lSDL2main -lSDL2 -pthread -mavx512f

+For displaying frame times include -D_DEBUG

 ### Usage instructions -
 Use up/down/left/right arrow keys for panning
-Use z to zoom in and x to zoom out
+Use i to zoom in and o to zoom out
+Use l for less iterations(less detail) and m for more iterations(more detail)